ggbot-org/ggbot/infrastructure/docs/aws-bootstrap.md

 You can get a domain on [Amazon Route 53](https://aws.amazon.com/it/route53/).
 In any case, you need to add your domain to _Route 53_ as hosted zone.

+## SSL certificate

+Create an SSL certificate with [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM).

+Go to ACM on AWS console, check that you are in the wanted AWS region, for instance, _eu-central-1 Europe (Frankfurt)_.
+Click on "Request a certificate", flag "Request a public certificate" and click "Next".
+Use `DNS_DOMAIN` as "Fully qualified domain name", for instance `ggbot.com`.
+Click on "Add another name to this certificate" and add a third level domain **wildcard**, for instance, `*.ggbot.com`.
+Choose "DNS validation" as validation method.
+Default _RSA 2048_ algorithm is fine.
+Click "Request", then go to the certificates status, find the button "Create records in Route 53" and complete the DNS validation.

 ## Devops account

 Create a _devops_ account.
 Once the IAM permissions are set, every other operation can be done by infrastructure automation.